wwood/OrfM/README.md

 Not too slow
 -----
-It runs in reasonable time compared to e.g. `translate` from the `biosequid` package, `getorf` from the `emboss` toolkit, and `prodigal`, a more nuanced gene caller.
+It runs in reasonable time compared to e.g. `translate` from Sean Eddy's `squid` (available as part of the Ubuntu  [biosquid package](https://launchpad.net/ubuntu/+source/biosquid)), `getorf` from the `emboss` toolkit, and `prodigal`, a more nuanced gene caller.
 For a 300MB compressed fastq file:
 ```
 orfm -m 33 the.fa >orfm.fa
   #=> 42 seconds